KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## rpcport

-`rpcport` tells the daemon to listen for RPC connections on the indicated TCP port.
+`rpcport` tells the daemon to listen for RPC connections on the indicated TCP port overwriting the default.
+The default rpcport for the Komodo(KMD) blockchain is 7771.
+The default rpcport of a Smart Chain is solely dependant on the `-ac_` [Antara customization parameters](../../antara/antara-setup/antara-customizations.html) and values used to launch it.

 #### :pushpin: Examples: